VergeOS vSAN Scale Up Guide#

 - Review system logs for hardware detection issues

-Performance degradation during rebalancing
+Performance degradation during repairs

-- Consider throttling workloads during maintenance window
+- Consider minimizing workloads during maintenance window to reduce any possible impact

-- Monitor system resources and adjust if necessary
+- Monitor system resources

 Rollback Procedure#